sasha-harkova/mesto/README.md

 # Project: Mesto

-This is a social networking site where **you can post photos** of the most beautiful places in the world.
+This is a social networking site where **you can post photos, like them, delete them and edit your profile**.

 Here were used:
-* submitting a form for changing personal data;
+* basic JavaScript;
 * grid layout;
 * flexbox layout;
 * adaptive layout;